 Understanding Funding for 3 and 4 Year Olds

-Funded free early years places are available for three and four year old children from the term after their 3rd birthday, for up to 15 hours a week.
+Funded early years places are available for three and four year old children from the term after their 3rd birthday, for up to 15 hours a week.

 Child's Birthday Funding Entitlement starts

 1 January to 31 March Summer Term (April)

 1 April - 31 August Autumn Term (September)

 1 September - 31 December Spring Term (January)

 Providers must have signed Gloucestershire County Council's Agreement for Early Years Funded Entitlement for 2, 3 & 4 year olds and for inclusion to the Directory of Early Years Providers 2018/19, to be able to offer a funded place to parents.